 [FNCA History]

 2023

-1. The first planting of "Lalla's Garden" went in in August right after camp.
+1. The first planting of "Lalla's Garden" in August right after camp.

+[FNCA History]